biocuration2023/biocuration2023.github.io/index.md

 Workshop proposals can be submitted for consideration through [this form](https://forms.gle/iYUu2RN25TgUMW7x9) until December 23<sup>rd</sup>, 2022.

+### Database journal Virtual Issue

+Abstracts accepted for the conference may be selected for publication in a Virtual Issue of the Database journal.
+Details [here](https://biocuration2023.github.io/abstracts).

 ## Important Dates

 | Date                                                                                  | Event                                                                                                                                    |